Bigg Boss 11: Appy Fizz Caller Exposes Luv; Evicted Contestant Sapna Says She Will Miss Hina Khan!

 Race 3 Cast On Bigg Boss 11

-The other Race 3 cast, Daisy Shah, Bobby Deol, Remo and Saqib Saleem Qureshi join Salman Khan on Bigg Boss sets and are seen dancing together on snippets of songs.
+The other Race 3 cast, Daisy Shah, Bobby Deol, Remo and Saqib Saleem Qureshi join Salman Khan on Bigg Boss sets and are seen dancing together to the snippets of songs.

 It's Time For Elimination